 Individual Shared Responsibility Payment

-- The Individual Shared Responsibility Payment is not in effect for tax year 2020.
+- The Individual Shared Responsibility Payment is no longer in effect.
 Prior to 2020, this is the fee you paid if you did not have qualified health coverage for all 12 months during the tax year and did not qualify for any exemption.

 IRS FORMS and PUBLICATIONS: